averbraeck/housinggame-player/docs/servlets.md

 }
 ```

 Both the input checkboxes and the select field are watched for changes.
-If the player makes a change, the `checkSosts()` method is called that submits three fields to the `check-improvements-costs` servlet on the server: the jsp calling, the ticked boxes on the form, and the selected choice from the pull-down menu.
+If the player makes a change, the `checkCosts()` method is called that submits three fields to the `check-improvements-costs` servlet on the server: the jsp calling, the ticked boxes on the form, and the selected choice from the pull-down menu.
 The servlet sends back two JSON fields: `'ok'` and `'html'`, where the ok-field can contain "OK" or "NO", and the html-field replaces the `<div>` on the page with the id `#calculation-result`:

 ```html
 <div id="calculation-result">